robertorcosta/azure-docs.pt-br/articles/active-directory/manage-apps/use-scim-to-provision-users-and-groups.md

 #### <a name="get-group-by-displayname"></a>Obter grupo por displayName

 ##### <a name="request-9"></a>Quest
-*GET/groups? excludeble = Members & Filter = displayName EQ "displayName" HTTP/1.1*
+*GET /Groups?excludedAttributes=members&filter=displayName eq "displayName" HTTP/1.1*

 ##### <a name="response-9"></a>Responde